openqasm/openqasm/governance.md

   This TSC was completed by an election ending on 2023-01-13 to elect the seats held by Ali, Lev and Blake.
 Ali chose not to stand again.
 The other three seats were chosen to have staggered terms, with their election due to start at the end of 2023.

-## Open Questions

-* How do we stagger the initial terms of the TSC?

 ### Reference models